bhu1st/simplo/README.md

 ### How It Works

-Helpers are **manually included** in the main `public/index.php` front controller.
+Helpers are **manually included** in the main `index.php` front controller.
 This makes them globally available throughout the application.

 ### Adding New Helpers

 1. Create a new function inside an existing helper file (e.g., `helpers/common.php`) or create a new file (e.g., `helpers/string.php`).
-2.  **Important:** Open `public/index.php` and add a `require_once` statement for your new file in the "HELPER FILE LOADING" section.
+2.  **Important:** Open `index.php` and add a `require_once` statement for your new file in the "HELPER FILE LOADING" section.
     ```php
     /*
      * ------------------------------------------------------